LlamaJawn/UnseenRealmStudyNotes/source/content/Sessions/Session 00.md

 # Book Study Summer 2025
 ## Primer to Unseen Realm
 It would be a mistake for me to undertake an endeavor without quoting Tolkien.
 My hope is that this quote serves as a guide post for our journey through the Unseen Realm of the Hebrew Bible.

+---

-	And the ship went out into the High Sea and passed on into the West, until at last on a night of rain Frodo smelled a sweet fragrance on the air and heard the sound of singing that came over the water.
-And it seemed to him that as in his dream in the house of Bombadil, the grey rain-curtain turned all to silver glass and was rolled back, and he beheld white shores and beyond them a far green country under a swift sunrise. - Tolkien "Return of the King"
+"And the ship went out into the High Sea and passed on into the West, until at last on a night of rain Frodo smelled a sweet fragrance on the air and heard the sound of singing that came over the water.
+And it seemed to him that as in his dream in the house of Bombadil, the grey rain-curtain turned all to silver glass and was rolled back, and he beheld white shores and beyond them a far green country under a swift sunrise." - Tolkien "Return of the King"

+---

 It is this rolling back that we pursue.
 A revelation of sorts.
 What is this new destination?
 One rooted in ancient cosmology and functional ontology.
 Let's visit this cosmology and ontology before we dive into the book.
 ### The one about Cosmology and Ontology